Daniel Mack, LPC

-Daniel Mack (he/him) is a Black therapist working towards an LPC license.
+Daniel Mack (he/him) is a Black licensed therapist.
 He is passionate about working with all communities of color, men, and individuals who identify as LGBTQIA+.
 Daniel knows that mental health stigma hinders a lot of people, especially people of color, men, and the LGBTQIA+ community from seeking therapy and he is passionate about demystifying therapy and making it relatable.
 Daniel specializes in therapy for men and therapy for LGBTQIA communities.

 Daniel is currently accepting new clients and is able to see Pennsylvania residents both virtually and in person.